Trichloroethylene Exposure Lawsuit

 What are TCE and PCE?

-TCE is also used as a dry-cleaning agent and an ingredient in compounds used to produce equipment and chemicals related to refrigeration and air conditioning.
+TCE is also used as a dry-cleaning agent and is an ingredient in compounds used to produce equipment and chemicals related to refrigeration and air conditioning.
 In addition, TCE has been used as an additive in paints, lubricants, cosmetics, and pesticides, among other things.
 Although its usage for certain applications (i.e. food and medical devices) was banned by the FDA throughout the 1970s to 1990s, TCE is still used in certain commercial products sold today, including dry cleaning solvents and heavy-duty stain and grease removers.

-Adverse Health Effects Of TCE And PCE
+Adverse Health Effects of TCE And PCE

 Routes Of Exposure: How TCE And PCE Can Harm Your Body

 TCE and PCE contamination is the result of improper industrial waste storage and management as well as inadequate worker safety management.
 You can be exposed to TCE and PCE via three routes: inhalation, ingestion, and trans-dermal contact.